What Is God’s Grace? (7 powerful truths you need to know)

 He has saved us and called us to a holy life—not because of anything we have done but because of his own purpose and grace.
 This grace was given us in Christ Jesus before the beginning of time.
 2 Timothy 1:9

-I think it’s important that we recognize this.
-I often find Christians feel entitled to grace.
+I see some Christians who feel entitled to grace.
 Like it was God’s pleasure to die for them.
 Jesus didn’t go to the cross because we are worthy, but because he is good.

-We have done, and can do, nothing to earn God’s grace.
+We have done and can do nothing to earn God’s grace.
 Our own effort and good behavior will always fall short.
-The Bible makes clear that the results of works on our own amounts to nothing.
+The Bible makes clear that the results of works on our own amount to nothing.
 It’s by the grace of God alone that we are saved.

 3. God’s Grace Is New Everyday